THE GINGERBREAD HOUSE

-Tristan rolled his eyes.
-The gremlins might be as bound to the mistress as he was, but he knew they enjoyed their work.
+Thomas rolled his eyes.
+The gremlins might be as bound to the mistress as he was, but they enjoyed their work.
 He broke off a large piece of gingerbread and tossed it to Hansel.
 The gremlin caught it deftly as it sailed between the bars, sat and began eating ravenously.

 “Shouldn’t you give him something a bit healthier to eat?” asked Andrew.

 “Gingerbread is the best thing for them.
 It has all the nutrients they need to maintain good health.
 That’s one of the reasons Mistress Osborne rations them.
 With every bite, they grow stronger; she doesn’t want either of them in a position to overwhelm her if her hold over them fails.”

 “Why feed him so much then?
 Isn’t he going to be stronger than ever when he finally gets out of the cage.”